-Moreover, it has been identified that the most promising applications in the I&M sector require the use of aerial and underwater robots due to the risks and costs associated to work at height or underwater inspection performed by human operators.
-This is why the RAMI competition will focus on these two types of robots, in order to push the state of the art in terms of autonomy navigation and performance.
-In particular, RAMI will focus on the Oil&Gas and renewable energy sectors, both off-shore and on-shore facilities.
-In these domains, commercial robots used for I&M are usually teleoperated such as the Remotely Operated Vehicles in these industries, or drones for visual inspection of large infrastructures in refineries.
-RAMI addresses this need by increasing, assessing and evaluating the robot autonomy in I&M tasks.
+It has been identified that the most promising applications in the I&M sector require the use of aerial and underwater robots due to the risks and costs associated with work at height or underwater inspection performed by human operators.
+Therefore, the RAMI competition will focus on these two types of robots, to push the state of the art in terms of autonomy navigation and performance.

 The RAMI evaluation plan available below describes the competition and its evaluation and will be continuously updated.
 Additional information will be posted here as well.